OpenNebula/docs/source/deployment/vmware_infrastructure_setup/networking_setup.rst

 Virtual Networks from vCenter can be represented using OpenNebula networks, taking into account that the BRIDGE of the Virtual Network needs to match the name of the Network defined in vCenter.
 OpenNebula supports both "Port Groups" and "Distributed Port Groups", and as such can consume any vCenter defined network resource (even those created by other networking components NSX)

 Virtual Networks in vCenter can be created using the vCenter web client, with any specific configuration like for instance VLANs.
 OpenNebula will use these networks with the defined characteristics, but it cannot create new Virtual Networks in vCenter, but rather only OpenNebula vnet representations of such Virtual Networks.
-OpenNebula additionally can handle on top of these networks three types of :ref:`Address Ranges: Ethernet, IPv4 and IPv6 <vgg_vn_ar>`.
+OpenNebula additionally can handle on top of these networks three types of :ref:`Address Ranges: Ethernet, IPv4 and IPv6 <manage_vnets>`.

 vCenter VM Templates can define their own NICs, and OpenNebula will not manage them.
 However, any NIC added in the OpenNebula VM Template, or through the attach_nic operation, will be handled by OpenNebula, and as such it is subject to be detached and its information (IP, MAC, etc) is known by OpenNebula.